letsencrypt/ctile/README.md

 single entry.
-This is similar to how Trillian's [align_getentries flag](https://github.com/google/certificate-transparency-go/blob/6e118585d9d9757b739353829becec378f47e10b/trillian/ctfe/handlers.go#L50) works, and is in fact compatible with that flag, so long as CTile's tile size is equal to Trillian's max_get_entries flag.
+This is similar to how Trillian's [align_getentries flag](https://github.com/google/certificate-transparency-go/blob/6e118585d9d9757b739353829becec378f47e10b/trillian/ctfe/handlers.go#L50) works, and is in fact compatible with that flag, so long as CTile's tile size is less than or equal to Trillian's max_get_entries flag.

 When a user requests a range of get-entries near the end of the log, CTile usually won't be able to get a full tile's worth of entries from the backend,